 Health Indicator Report of Stroke (Cerebrovascular Disease) Deaths

-Stroke, the death of brain tissue usually resulting from artery blockage, is the third age-adjusted leading cause of death in Utah.
+Stroke, the death of brain tissue usually resulting from artery blockage, was the fifth leading cause of death in Utah in 2015.
 About 700,000 new or first-time strokes occur in the U.S. each year.
 Stroke is a leading cause of long-term disability.
 Although strokes occur in all age groups, those 65 and older are most likely to experience stroke.

 - Utah Death Certificate Database, Office of Vital Records and Statistics, Utah Department of Health